Unprecedented system crash grounds thousands of flights

 The FAA ordered all departing flights grounded early morning of January 11.

 Breakdowns in the NOTAM system have been rare.
 The stop order by the FAA affected almost all flights of shippers and commercial airlines.

-More than 21,000 flights were scheduled to take off in the U.S. today, mostly domestic trips, and about 1,840 international flights expected to fly to the U.S., according to aviation data firm Cirium.

 Some medical flights could get clearance and the outage did not impact any military operations or mobility.

 Flights for the U.S. military’s Air Mobility Command were not affected.